 Similarly, no lesson development community can serve all purposes.
 Some groups may prioritize rapid evolution, while others may prefer a "measure twice, cut once" approach.
-If there are complementary ways to explain something, or points of view that can cohabit respectfully, it may be possible to present them side by side.
+If there are complementary ways to explain something or points of view that can cohabit respectfully, it may be possible to present them side by side.
 There are good pedagogical reasons to do this even if contributors do not disagree: weighing alternatives fosters higher-order thinking.

 But sometimes choices must be made.
-The open source software community has wrestled with these issues for three decades, and has evolved some best practices to address them [13].
+The open-source software community has wrestled with these issues for three decades and has evolved some best practices to address them [13].
 As discussed in Rule 4 , the first step is to have a clear governance structure and a clear, permissive license.
 Minor disagreements should be discussed openly and respectfully.
 If they turn out not to be so minor after all, contributors should split off and evolve the lesson in the way they see best.
 (This is one of the reasons to have a permissive license.)

 These splits rarely happen in practice.
-When they do, it is important to remember that we all share the same vision of better lessons, built together.
+When they do, it is important to remember that we all share the same vision of better lessons built together.

 Conclusion